andyharless/PhillipsCurveApp/README.md

 9. Allow aggregating data in scatter plots (e.g. use annual instead of monthly).

 10. Pull in data directly from sources rather than using my canned series.

+11. Change the display so that it is clearer which parts of the scatter plot have more densely clustered points.